 The Company's stock incentive plans provide for the making of awards to employees based upon a service condition or through the achievement of performance-related objectives.
 The Company has issued three types of stock grant awards under these plans: restricted stock with service condition vesting; performance share grants that only vest upon the achievement of specified performance conditions, such as corporate cash flow goals or share price, or Performance Condition Grants; and performance share grants that include threshold, target, and maximum achievement levels based on the achievement of specific performance measures, or Performance Milestone Grants.
 Performance Condition Grants with market-based conditions are based on the achievement of a target share price.
 The share price used to calculate vesting for market-based awards is determined using a Monte Carlo simulation.
 Failure to achieve the target share price will result in the forfeiture of shares.
 Forfeiture of share awards with service conditions or performance-based restrictions will result in a reversal of previously recognized share-based compensation expense.
+Forfeiture of share awards with market-based restrictions do not result in a reversal of previously recognized share-based compensation expense.

-The following is a summary of the Company's Performance Condition Grants as of the three months ended March 31, 2020:
+The following is a summary of the Company's Performance Condition Grants as of the six months ended June 30, 2020: